Health & Nutrition

 Sodium deficiency is fairly common in breeding birds, and if they don't have access to extra sodium they may start plucking the babies in an effort to meet their sodium needs (the babies' blood contains sodium).
 Sodium-rich vegetables like chard or celery will help the parents meet their sodium needs through diet.
 You can also spread a small amount of salted butter on a piece of whole-grain bread for the parents to eat, or provide a salt wheel (the type made for rodents).
 However, it's best to provide the salt wheel BEFORE the parents become deficient, so they won't gorge on it and then feed large amounts of salt to the babies.

 A liquid calcium product made specifically for birds may be helpful.
+But it's possible to overdose on calcium, so liquid calcium should be used with great caution and restraint.
 There are several different brands (Calcivet is the best known) but they all seem to have the same formula: Liquid Calcium Borogluconate 33g/L with Vitamin D3 (2500 Lu/L) and Magnesium (MG ++7) 2g/L. It's good to have liquid calcium on hand when your birds are breeding; it can prevent calcium deficiency in your hen if she doesn't have access to other good sources of calcium and vitamin D, and a drop of liquid calcium placed directly in the beak will sometimes relieve egg binding.
 This type of calcium is very easily absorbed by the body.
-It's possible to overdose on calcium however, so liquid calcium should be used with great caution.

 Sick/underweight birds may have very individual needs depending on the nature of the illness, so ask your vet for advice and also do an internet search looking for information related to your bird's problems.
 For example, there are a number of dietary adjustments that can help correct liver disease.

-In many cases, the advice for breeding birds will also be helpful for sick or underweight birds; there are some cases where it will not be appropriate however so consult your vet if there's any doubt about what kind of diet is best for your bird's condition.
+In many cases, the advice for breeding birds will also be helpful for sick or underweight birds.
+But there are some cases where it will not be appropriate so consult your vet if there's any doubt about what kind of diet is best for your bird's condition.
 Handfeeding formula or high-potency pellets can provide dense nutrition.
 Soaked or sprouted seeds will be easier to digest than dry seed.
-Avoid using grit with a mineral-deficient bird, and instead use calcium sources that won't cause crop impaction.
+It's prudent to avoid using grit with a mineral-deficient bird, and instead use calcium sources that haven't been accused of causing crop impaction.